 Zach Bitter is an extraordinary ultrarunner.
-He holds the 100-mile and 12-hour world records and does so on a largely ketogenic diet.
-Discover how to run fast and long while on a low carb diet
+In 2019 he broke the 100-mile and 12-hour world records.
+He follows a largely ketogenic diet so we're keen to hear how he runs so fast for so long while low carb

 In 2019, Zach Bitter did something quite remarkable: he ran 100-miles on a 443-meter indoor athletics track in a mind-blowing 11 hours, 19 minutes.